 International Relations Salary and Career Outlook

-Many colleges and universities approach an international relations degree as a rounded education, with history, politics, economics and even language courses incorporated in the curriculum.
+Many colleges and universities view an international relations degree as a well-rounded education, incorporating history, politics, economics, and even language courses into the curriculum.
 This wide exposure to unique disciplines could prepare you for many different careers.
-Those who pursue advanced degrees in international relations, such as a master’s degree in international relations, may have the opportunity to work in various fields or even countries.
+Those pursuing advanced degrees in international relations, such as a master’s, may have the opportunity to work in various fields or even in different countries.

 International Relations Degree Careers Overview

 An international relations degree is not a trade degree.
 There isn’t a job called “international relations specialist.”
-Instead, those with an international relations education will want to look for jobs that enable them to apply their education.
+Instead, those with an international relations education will want to seek jobs that allow them to apply their education.

-Those with international relations degrees often are drawn to careers as diplomats, but that can mean many things.
+Those with international relations degrees are often drawn to careers in diplomacy, but that can mean many things.
 Some diplomats take the Foreign Service Officer Test (FSOT), which is required for many government positions.
-Diplomats may work in embassies, foreign offices, diplomatic organizations or at the United Nations.
+Diplomats may work in embassies, foreign offices, diplomatic organizations, or at the United Nations.
 There are also diplomats working with the World Bank or other international organizations.
-However, diplomacy careers are not the only option for IR degree holders.
+However, diplomatic careers are not the only option for IR degree holders.

 5 Jobs in International Relations

 As mentioned above, there is no international relations specialist role.
-There are, however, many jobs that can benefit from experience in international relations.
+However, many jobs can benefit from experience in international relations.

 1. Foreign Service Worker Jobs

 Foreign service workers, working for the U.S. State Department, work around the world connecting with the global community, conducting diplomacy by communicating U.S. foreign policy, and exploring different cultures while living and working overseas.
-As a foreign service worker, you may be asked to discuss, negotiate and mediate with local governments about issues such as peace and war, trade, commerce and economics.
-You may also discuss matters related to social and cultural topics.
+As a foreign service worker, you may be asked to discuss, negotiate, and mediate with local governments about issues such as peace and war, trade, commerce, and economics.
+You may also discuss social and cultural topics.

 2. Political Scientist Jobs